-The term 'Capital Inflow' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+'Capital Inflow' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Capital Inflow refers to money (in the form of investments) moving into a certain benefitting nation.
 The country which is the recipient of the inflow is best known as the host country.
 The source countries are the ones sending or investing the initial funds.
 Host nations often have a range of causes for attracting such capital inflows.

 Direct foreign investment occurs when multinational corporations purchase literal tangible assets in the host country.
 This could come in the form of purchasing a local company outright or building a manufacturing plant locally.
 There could also be portfolio investment in the host nation’s financial securities.
 This might include bonds and stocks which may be bought by international banks, foreign residents, insurance companies, pension funds, hedge funds, or other cross-border groups.

 A third way that this occurs is when host governments are forced to borrow money off of international governments or foreign banks in order to pay their deficit on the balance of payments.
 It also occurs when domestic corporations or citizens elect to borrow from foreign banks.
 Finally inter-company transfers can finance investment and consumption in this category of capital inflow.